• English

 columns

 These were used in earlier times in Egypt and were at the inner side of the court.
-The columns depicted a palm tree motif, but not the tree, and eight palm fronts were lashed to a pole.
+The columns depicted a palm tree motif but not the tree and eight palm fronts were lashed to a pole.

 Papyriform column

-The-Columns-of-Ancient-EgyptThe column was made in several variations some in a circular form representing the single plant, while others as ribbed with multiple stems.
-The capitals were closed buds or open bell-shaped forms.
-These are not free-standing columns and found ample use in Egyptian history and during the new kingdom as well.
+The column was made in several variations, some in a circular form representing the single plant, while others were ribbed with multiple stems.
+The capitals were closed buds or open bell-shaped shapes.
+These are not free-standing columns and were used in Egyptian history, especially during the New Kingdom.

 Coniform columns